 Don’t forget security.
 Commercial spaces that are secure from intruders are more attractive to commercial tenants.
 Cameras, alarms, and panic buttons are some of the features needed so tenants can ensure their staff are safe in the office, particularly outside usual office hours.

 Building owners are now also focusing on amenities that will make their properties more appealing to tenants.
 When it is a buyer’s market, there are more properties to choose from.
 Landlords in the know will do whatever they can to stand out and secure long-lease tenants.
-While it will dent your pocket, update your building by adding a fitness center, outdoor spaces, bike storage, and food and beverage options.
+While it will dent your pocket, update your building by adding a fitness centre, outdoor spaces, bike storage, and food and beverage options.

 Flexible leasing options